 If you need a solution to broken pipes, you may have found the answer you’re looking for.
 Internal pipe coatings are a treasure trove of materials that coat cracks, holes, and other exterior blemishes with an epoxy solution.
-Read on if you’d like to learn more about internal pipe coatings, such as how long the material should last.
+Read on if you’d like to learn more about internal pipe coatings, such as information about how long the material should last.

 What Is Internal Pipe Coating?